How to Play Bocce Ball: Everything You Ever Wanted to Know

 The FIB was established on April 14, 1946.
 Immediately after, the FIB held the first World Bocce Championship in 1947.

 Today, this sport is most popular in the Mediterranean.
 The most skilled and highest concentration of players come from France, Italy, Slovenia, and Croatia.
-More than 30 nations participate in the World Bocce Championship, which occurs every other year.
+More than 30 nations participate in the World Bocce Championship every other year.

 The two biggest tournaments in the world are the Pentecote Tournament Bellecour in Lyon, France, and the Gara Alassio in Italy.
-Both tournaments take place over two days and welcome over 4,000 participants each year.
+Both tournaments occur over two days and welcome over 4,000 participants yearly.

 The Strange Legend of Kissing Fanny